ndipatri/RoboGaggia/README.md

 In the interest of simplicity, the heater PID uses the same tuning values as the water pressure PID.
 The heater temp is a slow-moving system and is therefore not as sensitive to these values.

+[This PID Tuning GIF](media/PID_animation.gif) demonstrates the tradeoffs of these three tuning parameters with respect to system 'overshoot', 'oscillation', and responsiveness.